 Graduate Assistants are eligible for up to 6 credits of tuition remission in the Fall, Spring, and Summer semesters.
 The tuition remission to GAs does not cover any additional hours or fees.
-If a GA decides to enroll in more than 6 credit hours in a semester it will be the responsibility of the GA to cover the difference.
-GAs that are eligible to receive an athletic scholarship, may receive the scholarship in conjunction with their GA tuition remission, not to exceed tuition.
-If the combined aid exceeds tuition, one or more sources will be reduced as no refunds of institutional aid is permitted under any circumstances.
+If a GA decides to enroll in more than six (6) credit hours in a semester, it will be the responsibility of the GA to cover the difference.
+GAs eligible for an athletic scholarship may receive the scholarship in conjunction with their GA tuition remission, not to exceed tuition.
+If the combined aid exceeds tuition, one or more sources will be reduced, as no refunds of institutional aid are permitted under any circumstances.